Q: Does hay lose its nutritional value while in storage?

 |Zinc (ppm)||15 - 40||15 - 40||15 - 40|

 Read our Hay 101 article to learn more about selecting hay and determining hay quality.

-Contact a Poulin Grain Feed Specialist to test your hay quality and build a personalized diet for your horse.
+Contact a Poulin Grain Feed Specialist for complimentary forage testing and to build a personalized diet for your horse.

 www.PoulinGrain.com | 800.334.6731